 Lasers are used less often directly on teeth, but can still be helpful in that area.
 Dentists can use lasers to remove tiny amounts of enamel from teeth when necessary.
 Some whitening treatments can also be accelerated when using lasers.

 In addition to those mentioned above, there are several oral procedures for which dental lasers can help prepare teeth and tissue.
 For crown lengthening, lasers can be used to reshape gum tissue and even bone if necessary.
 They can also be used in preparation for composite bonding by preparing the tooth enamel.
 Dental lasers can even be used to help repair some worn down fillings or dental implants in San Marcos.

 While dental laser technology is an exciting advancement in oral treatments, the best way to keep your teeth and mouth healthy is prevention.
 Take good care of your teeth daily by brushing and flossing regularly.
 Remember to visit your dentist for regular dental checkups and whenever you experience pain or another dental problem.

-Our Dental Office in San Marcos TX
+Our Dentist in San Marcos TX